Rand-ludtke/rand-dnd/content/towns and cities/Shimber/The Adventurers Nook/Hall of the Adventurer's Star.md

 3. **The Astral Blades** – Masters of psionics and astral travel.
 4. **The Eternal Wardens** – Protectors of ancient, world-ending seals.
 5. **Furyborn** – Elemental warriors with mastery over all four elements.
-6. **The Void Striders** – Time-traveling adventurers with unknown motives.
-7. **The Lightbearers** – Wielders of divine magic.
-8. **The Blackthorn Covenant** – Ruthless mercenaries dealing in impossible missions.
-9. **The Wild Hunt** – Hunters of gods and demigods.
-10. **The Arcane Blades** – Warriors blending swordplay with arcane magic.

 ## Flavor
 - The atmosphere is bustling with the sounds of adventurers sharing tales of their exploits.
 Shelves are lined with colorful potions, strange trinkets, and neatly organized maps.
 A cozy fire crackles in the corner, creating a warm and inviting environment.